juyingnan/vccf/docs/readme.md

 **Violin Charts for Epidermis Cells**

 The interactive violin plots combine a box plot and a density plot to display the probability density of keratinocyte cells positive for markers of DNA damage (p53), repair (DBB2) damage and proliferation (Ki67) and distance from the skin surface.
-They were and plotted by sun exposure (mild/marked) and age for all 10 donors.
+They were plotted by sun exposure (mild/marked) and age for all 10 donors.

 ***AE1 positive keratinocytes***